 Stock-based compensation relates to stock options granted to employees, non-employee directors and non-employees, time-based restricted stock units granted to employees and performance-based stock options and restricted stock units granted to an employee.
-The total equity-based compensation expense related to all of the Company's equity-based awards were recognized as follows:
+On February 24, 2020, the Company's Board of Directors approved a leadership and organizational realignment, which accelerated the vesting of certain awards, resulting in additional stock-based compensation of \$2.1 million recorded in restructuring charges.
+The total equity-based compensation expense related to all of the Company's equity-based awards was recognized as follows (in thousands):